MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-number-management.md

 ## Create a new phone number

 To add new phone numbers to your business, you must do the following:
-- Create a resource or using an existing one to connect to Azure Communication Services.
+- Create a resource or use an existing one to connect to Azure Communication Services.
 You can also use a resource that you previously disconnected or unlinked from Azure Communication Services, and reuse it now.
 - Deploy the resource through Dynamics 365.
 - Add a new phone number.

 **To add a new phone number**

-1. In Omnichannel admin center, under **General Settings**, select **Phone numbers**, and then select **Get started**.
+1. In Omnichannel admin center, under **General settings**, select **Phone numbers**, and then select **Get started**.

    The **Connect to Azure Communication Services** dialog opens.